-- Manual handling risk assessments will be completed for moving loads that cannot be avoided (see appendix HS16/HS16a/HS16b). - Information, instruction and training will be provided to employees. - Wherever possible the load to be moved will be reduced e.g. is it possible to split the load into smaller units? - Use appropriate equipment for reducing the need for manual handling, e.g., trolleys to eliminate/or reduce the risk of injury.
+- Manual handling risk assessments will be completed for moving loads that cannot be avoided.
+These can be dynamic risk assessments as required. - Information, instruction and training will be provided to employees. - Wherever possible the load to be moved will be reduced e.g. is it possible to split the load into smaller units? - Use appropriate equipment for reducing the need for manual handling, e.g., trolleys to eliminate/or reduce the risk of injury.

-The following guidelines should not be exceeded and each individual must be aware of their own physical capabilities and should not attempt to move any object that is beyond their capabilities.
+The following guidelines should not be exceeded, and each individual must be aware of their own physical capabilities and should not attempt to move any object that is beyond their capabilities.